-Lab aides are available to help you.
-Lab aides cannot help you if it conflicts with the computer department's rules of conduct.
-If you need assistance, see the supervisor in the lab office.
+The IT staff is available to help you.
+The IT staff cannot help you if it conflicts with the computer department's rules of conduct.
+If you need assistance, contact the IT staff in room C149 or at ext.
+2040.